americocunhajr/CE-ABC/README.md

 <img src="logo/CE-ABC.png" width="40%">

 **CE-ABC: Cross-Entropy Approximate Bayesian Computation** is a Matlab package that implements a framework for uncertainty quantification in mechanistic epidemic models defined by ordinary differential equations, which combines the cross-entropy method for optimization and approximate Bayesian computation for statistical inference.
+With some straightforward adaptations, CE-ABC strategy can also be applied to other systems (mechanical, electrical, coupled, etc).
 More details are in the following paper:
 - *A. Cunha Jr, D. A. W. Barton, and T. G. Ritto, Uncertainty quantification in mechanistic epidemic models via cross-entropy approximate Bayesian computation, Preprint, 2022*

 ## Reproducibility